amizzo87/attachmentGrabber/README.md

 # Attachment Grabber

-This script is designed to connect to specified IMAP servers, search for emails, and download attachments from these emails.
+Quick 'n dirty script designed to connect to specified IMAP servers, search all emails, and download attachments from these emails _without_ any impact on the emails or attachments on the server.

 ## Prerequisites